 Note: This feature is currently in Beta.
 To become a Beta participant, contact Customer Success Manager.

 Service Auto Creation Rules allow you to create and manage multiple services easily.
-You can select and group services based on property keys (cardinality), visualize the created services and their members and define the desired service hierarchy.
+You can select and group services based on property keys (cardinality), visualize the created services and their members and define the required service hierarchy.
 This streamlined approach simplifies service management and organization.

 For more information on advanced features in Service Auto Creation Rules, refer to Using Conditional Count and Service Property.